bdarcus/csl-next/README.md

 ### Why `typescript`?

-1. It's an elegant way to define a model, that can be converted to different output targets, including `JSON schema` (for other language targets see [quicktype](https://github.com/quicktype/quicktype)).
+1. It's an elegant way to define a model, that can be converted to different output targets, including `JSON schema` (for other language targets, see [quicktype](https://github.com/quicktype/quicktype)).
 2. I _hate_ hand authoring `JSON schema`, even in `YAML`.
 3. It's widely supported in the `JS` world, and `JS` widely supported more generally.
 4. Because the [djot](https://djot.net/) reference implementation uses it, I'd like to take advantage of that.